 Public participation was extensive and some of the PAPs raised an objection to the project plus there were some issues others wanted taken care of which are discussed in details herein after in the report.
 They noted that the proposed development is large and may further constrain the already constrained road/traffic and other infrastructure.
-The proponent applied for change of user (as per the provisions of the Physical Planning Act) from single-dwelling to multi-dwelling units (flats) which was granted (copy attached in this report).
+The proponent applied for change of user (as per the provisions of the Physical Planning Act) from offices to commercial cum multi-dwelling units (apartments) which was granted (copy attached in this report).